Agentic AI use cases in the healthcare industry

 Being goal-driven and adaptive, agentic systems continuously learn and refine existing strategies in real-time.
 They don’t support decisions – they ensure every step is connected and efficient.

-Agentic AI for healthcare: key applications
+Agentic AI for healthcare: use cases

 Some scenarios demand solutions that not only analyze but plan, coordinate tasks across systems, and execute:

-End-to-end admission & discharge
+Patient admission & discharge

 Agentic systems can detect the criteria for admission and discharge from incoming health metrics and referrals.
 The algorithms can schedule the tests, assign rooms, notify teams, and coordinate further plans and follow-ups – all without human hand-offs.